Sriram-Aditya-Manje/backend/ReadMe.md

 # Backend Development Learning Notes

 This is a repository of code that I developed while learning backend development.
-The purpose of this repository is to serve as a reference for me in the future.
+The purpose of this repository is to serve as a reference for me in the future so it has notes as comments in the code.
 Each file in this repository is named with a number that indicates its sequence order, followed by a brief description of its contents.

 ## File Naming Convention

 Each file in this repository follows the following naming convention:

 ```
-[number]_[brief_description_of_contents].js
+[number][brief_description_of_contents]
 ```

 ## Contents

 The contents of this repository are organized into several files, each covering a specific topic related to backend development.
 Here is a brief overview of the contents:

-1. **01_node_basics.js**: Covers the basics of Node.js, including how to install and run Node.js, and how to use the Node.js REPL.
+1. **1Basic.js**: Covers the basics of Node.js, including how to install and run Node.js, and a program to run in NodeJS.

-2. **02_express_setup.js**: Covers how to set up and use the Express.js framework.

-3. **03_routing_and_handlers.js**: Covers routing and request handlers in the Express.js framework.

-4. **04_middleware.js**: Covers how to use middleware in the Express.js framework.

-5. **05_database_setup.js**: Covers how to set up and use a MySQL database with Node.js.
+2. **2Blocking_NonBlocking.js**: Contains how NodeJS deals with blocking and Non blocking requests.

-6. **06_sequelize_setup.js**: Covers how to set up and use Sequelize, an ORM for Node.js.
+3. **3Importing and Exporting**: Covers description about modules in Node.js, including how to import, export and use modules

-7. **07_authentication.js**: Covers how to implement authentication in an Express.js application.

-8. **08_security.js**: Covers security best practices for web applications.

-9. **09_testing.js**: Covers testing frameworks and techniques for Node.js applications.
+4. **4httpServer**: Covers how to setup and user Http-server, includes types of requests and how they are handled.

+5. **5Express**: Basic intro to express framework. covers how different paths and requests are handled using express

 ## Usage